-After about five days, Dr. Blyumin-Karasik says you should expect noticeably smoother, glowier and clearer skin that’s ready to be displayed.
+About five days after your microneedling treatment, Dr. Blyumin-Karasik says you should expect noticeably smoother, glowier and clearer skin that’s ready to be displayed.
+This is due to the natural collagen production now on display.
 However, it’s also a critical time to care for your freshly wounded skin.
 Sunscreen and a mild moisturizer are absolute musts for proper recovery.

 There is a variety of factors that may affect healing time, but Dr. Blyumin-Karasik says a main one is whether your doctor also used platelet-rich plasma in your microneedling treatment, aka a “Vampire Facial.”
 If so, Dr. Blyumin-Karasik says your healing time will be faster, involve less redness and less time shedding.
 Another benefit to PRP with microneedling: “It also boosts texture-improving results,” she adds.